tanaikech/goodls/README.md

 1. Login to Google.
 2. Access to [https://console.cloud.google.com/?hl=en](https://console.cloud.google.com/?hl=en).
 3. Click select project at the right side of "Google Cloud Platform" of upper left of window.
+	- If you cannot see the project, please try to access to [https://console.cloud.google.com/cloud-resource-manager?hl=en](https://console.cloud.google.com/cloud-resource-manager?hl=en).
+You can also create new project at there.
 4. Click "NEW PROJECT"
     1. Input "Project Name".
     2. Click "CREATE".